RESEARCH STARTER

 - PLACE: United States (national)

-- SIGNIFICANCE: Title V of the Telecommunications Act of 1996, this act revised earlier laws to mandate that telecommunication service providers be held criminally accountable if they fail to censor “indecent material”
+SIGNIFICANCE: Title V of the Telecommunications Act of 1996 revised earlier laws to mandate that telecommunication service providers be held criminally accountable if they fail to censor “indecent material.”

 Immediately after the act’s original bill was introduced to Congress, it met strong criticism from the American Civil Liberties Union (ACLU); the telecommunication, computer, and publishing industries; and such professional organizations as the American Library Association, the Human Rights Watch, the Association of Publishers, Editors and Writers, the American Booksellers Association, and the American Society of Newspaper Editors.

 On February 1, 1996, Exon’s bill was passed overwhelmingly in both houses of Congress and became part of the Telecommunications Act of 1996, which President Bill Clinton signed into law a week later.
-Minutes after the president signed the act—the ACLU and nineteen other groups filed suit at a federal court in Philadelphia to block the new law by challenging its constitutionality.
+Minutes after the president signed the act, the ACLU and nineteen other groups filed suit in a federal court in Philadelphia to block the new law by challenging its constitutionality.
 These groups argued that the law would criminalize forms of expression that were protected under the First Amendment.

 On June 12, 1996, a federal court voted 3-0 to grant a motion for a preliminary injunction on the law’s “indecency” provisions.
 The court also found that the act went too far in restricting the First Amendment rights of all computer users in its effort to protect children.
 On July 1, the Justice Department filed papers in Philadelphia asking the Supreme Court to let the law take effect, as President Clinton and a majority of senators and representatives intended.
 Conservative groups supporting the act promised to help Congress write new legislation if the lower court’s ruling was allowed to stand.